canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 In making software procurement decisions, it is common practice to assess OSS on equal footing with closed-source software (examples..).
 Starting from a list of business requirements, a government organization or business can assess how well the feature set of a OSS software package matches the requirements, and calculate the overall cost-per-feature over the required lifetime of the software.

 This type of assessment provides a useful starting point.
-However, several interviewees reported difficult experiences in making “apples-to-apples” comparisons between OSS and closed- source software.
+However, several interviewees reported difficult experiences in making "apples-to-apples" comparisons between OSS and closed- source software.
 Although an assessment of the total cost of ownership is feasible for both, it is difficult to account for factors such as benefits to the public (e.g., overall economic efficiency, support for local businesses, etc.).

 Compounding this difficulty, established software procurement and service tendering processes are sometimes tailored towards closed-source solutions.
 The processes are not always flexible enough to properly assess and address OSS solutions.
 For example, a procurement process may first involve a call for tenders on the initial licensing contract.
 Here, OSS-based businesses are not likely to bid, as they have no licences to sell.
 Where the next stage of a procurement process would call for tenders on support services, OSS-based support businesses may already be closed out.
 Closed-source software vendors often prohibit anyone else from servicing or providing support for their product, thereby barring OSS-based businesses from the whole process. ([source](http://www.cbc.ca/news/technology/an-open-door-for-open-source-1.810739))